Female vs. Male Nurse Salary Rates: 5 Ways to Support Parity

 2. Use Objective Measures to Promote Staff

 While all nurses should be making similar salaries on the floor, it’s also important to standardize the promotion process as they move into management.
-Some studies have reported that men represent 10% of the overall nursing workforce, but hold more than half of nursing leadership positions.
 To combat the “glass escalator” phenomenon, it’s important for leaders to use objective measures when promoting nurses into managerial roles.

 3. Provide Implicit Bias Training for Recruiters and Managers